 When did you start using RAD Studio/Delphi and have long have you been using it?

 I have been using Delphi since Borderland Delphi 5, developing various types of business applications since 2000.
-Our business application is developer in RAD Studio 10.3.3
+Our business application is developed in RAD Studio 10.3.3

 What was it like building software before you had RAD Studio/Delphi?